 Paying Capital Gains on the Sale of Your Home

 You list your house for sale and hope for the best.
-Then fortune smiles on you and you sell it for a tidy profit.
-It can be tough to turn right around and give a healthy percentage of that profit to the Internal Revenue Service, but the IRS isn't heartless.
-You may be able to keep most – if not all – of that money.
-You can exclude it from your taxable income using the home sale exclusion.
+Then fortune smiles on you, you sell it for a tidy profit, and you realize that you might have to give a healthy percentage of that profit to the Internal Revenue Service in the form of capital gains tax.

-$250,000 Exclusion on the Sale of a Main Home
+A $250,000 Exclusion on the Sale of a Main Home

 The 2-Out-Of-5-Year Rule